DiscontinuedUpdate: Nike Free x Metcon 2

 The Nike Free x Metcon employs a dual-density midsole.
 It features a soft compound which is housed in the firmer one with the use of a cold fusion technology.
 It is meant to balance plush comfort and stability.

-The Nike Free x Metcon sports a bootie upper that is made of mesh covered in TPU.
+The shoe sports a cleatie upper that is made of mesh covered in TPU.
 It is engineered to provide flexibility, support, breathability, and durability.
 The mouth and the heel area are made of neoprene, which is a breathable, smooth, and cushioned material.